overte-org/overte/cmake/ports/webrtc/README.md

   ```

 #### Exclude BoringSSL
-A separate OpenSSL VCPKG is used for building Vircadia.
+A separate OpenSSL VCPKG is used for building Overte.
 The following patches are needed even though SSL is excluded in the `gn gen` build commands.
 - Rename *third_party\boringssl* to *third_party\boringssl-NO*.
 - Edit *third_party\libsrtp\BUILD.gn:\